geb/geb/doc/manual/src/chapters/050-modules.md

         }
     }

-We can now access the cart items like this:

-    assert cartItems[0].productName == "The Book Of Geb" assert cartItems[0].quantity == 1
-    assert cartItems[0].price == 5.99

-Because the return value of cartItems is a list of CartRow instances, we can also use any of the usual collection methods:
+Because the return value of cartItems is a list of CartRow instances, we can use any of the usual collection methods:

     assert cartItems.every { it.price > 0.0 }

+We can also access the cart items like this:

+    assert cartItems[0].productName == "The Book Of Geb"

+Unfortunatelly this has a perfromance penalty of creating all modules in the list.
+You can get around it and add support for ranges by changing your content definition to:

+	class CheckoutPage extends Page {
+		static content = {
+			cartItems { index -> moduleList CartRow, $("table tr").tail(), index }
+		}
+	}

+Now the all of the following will pass and is more efficient:

+	assert cartItems.every { it.price > 0.0 }
+	assert cartItems(0).productName == "The Book Of Geb" assert cartItems(1..2)*.productName == ["Geb Single-User License", "Geb Multi-User License"]

+Keep in mind that you can also pass module parameters the same way as you would with the `module()` method:

+	static content = {
+		myContent { index -> moduleList MyModule, $(".myModuleClass"), index, myParam: 'param value' }
+	}

 ## The Content DSL